Dubňany: History

 The first written mention of Dubňany is from 1349.
 Dubňany became economically significant in the 19th century, when coal mining and glassmaking developed.
 It was promoted to a town in 1964.

 Demographics

 Economy

 In Dubňany is one of the largest photovoltaic power stations in the Czech Republic.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The most important monument is the Church of Saint Joseph from 1885.
+The main landmark od Dubňany is the Church of Saint Joseph from 1885.